This post may contain affiliate links.

 Area Attractions when RVing in Hilton Head Island

-Hilton Head Island is a highly desirable tourist destination all year round, but especially popular in the summer months.
+Hilton Head Island is a highly desirable tourist destination all year round but is especially popular in the summer months.
 The area is loaded with beautiful beaches, many golf courses, hundreds of restaurants, shopping, and upscale tourist attractions.
-There are also wildlife preserves, museums, theaters, kayaking, boating and fishing.
+Wildlife preserves, museums, theaters, kayaking, boating, and fishing are all here.

 The area is very bike friendly, with bike paths almost everywhere.
 Lots of natural beauty with beaches and also large canopy trees.
-It is also beautiful in that stores and restaurants are limited in the size and colors of their signs to maintain the Hilton Head Island vibe, which also makes it feel less commercial.
+It is also beautiful in that stores and restaurants are limited in the size and colors of their signs to maintain the Hilton Head Island vibe, making it feel less commercial.

 Amenities and Activities

 The amenities at Hilton Head Island Motorcoach Resort are very nice.
-This is a high end resort where all sites are privately owned by individuals.
-Many of the site owners allow their sites to be rented to the public, when they are not staying there.
+This is a high-end resort where individuals privately own all sites.
+Many of the site owners allow their sites to be rented to the public when they are not staying there.

-Since these are owned individually, the RV sites vary quite a bit, as each has been personalized by the owner.
-Some have large outdoor entertaining areas, some have beautiful paver stones.
+Since these are owned individually, the RV sites vary quite a bit, as the owner has personalized each.
+Some have large outdoor entertaining areas.
+Some have beautiful paver stones.
 Others are more simple, with a concrete driveway.
 But all of the RV sites within the reserve are surrounded by beautiful landscaping, with mature trees and greenery between the sites.

-When renting an RV site, you are able to choose from all that are available for your preferred dates.
+When renting an RV site, you can choose from all that are available for your preferred dates.
 Most sites are the same price, but the waterview sites are a little more.
-So if you spend a little time reviewing their website and each individual site, you can choose the best site, location and amenities for your needs.
+So if you spend a little time reviewing their website and each individual site, you can choose the best site, location, and amenities for your needs.